wallabag/doc/en/admin/installation/installation.md

     $ sudo rmdir /var/www/tmp

-Alternatively, instead of using `git clone`, you could download and extract the latest release tarball of Wallabag.
+Alternatively, instead of using `git clone`, you could download and extract the latest release tarball of wallabag.

 ### Step 5: Edit the `parameters.yml` file

 Edit the file `/var/www/wallabag/app/config/parameters.yml`.